Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City of Sebastian is adopting and Amended 2020/2021 Annual Action Plan for entitlement Community Development Block Grant (CDBG) requirements.
+The City of Sebastian is adopting the 2020/2021 CDBG Revised Annual Action Plan for entitlement Community Development Block Grant (CDBG) requirements.
 The City is seeking input from potential stakeholders and the public on the needs of low-income citizens.
-Approximately $166,378 of CDBG CV (CARES/HEROES) funding is available to the City for improvements that benefit low-to-moderate income citizens of the City and that prepare for, respond to, or prevent COVID.
-These funds would be added to the 20/21 Action Plan Budget.
+Approximately $127,095 of Entitlement CDBG Grant funding is available to the City for improvements that benefit low income citizens of the City.
 These funds must be used for one of the following purposes:

-A public hearing will be held on July 23, 6:00pm or as soon as may be heard thereafter in City Hall Chambers on 1225 Main Street, Sebastian Florida, 32958 for community organizations and the public to provide input into the action plan at the public hearing and during the comment 5-day period that follows.
+A public hearing will be held on March 23, 2022 at 6:00 pm or as soon as may be heard thereafter, for community organizations and the public to provide input into the action plan after the comment period ends.
 A draft plan has been developed based upon those comments.
-Activities proposed include housing repairs for veterans, elderly and special needs, sidewalks and pedestrian malls within the Community Redevelopment Area, and Parks and Recreation Improvements in LMI areas.
+Activities proposed include housing repairs for veterans, elderly and special needs, and sidewalks and pedestrian paths within the Community Redevelopment Area.

-The public is invited to review the draft amended action plan posted on the web at www.CityofSebastian.org or to view hard copy by contacting Ms. Lisa Frazier, Community Development Director at phone: (772) 388-8228 or email: email@example.com.
-By HUD way of HUD waivers concerning CDBG CV dollars, written comments can be provided to Ms. Lisa Frazier by July 29, 2021.
+The public is invited to review the draft revised action plan posted on the web at www.cityofsebastian.org or to view hard copy by contacting Ms. Lisa Frazier, Community Development Director at phone: (772) 388-8228 or email: email@example.com.
+Written comments can be provided to Ms. Lisa Frazier by March 23, 2022.

 All projects must benefit very low (VLI), low (LI), and low to moderate income (LMI) households.
 To qualify for the program, the property must be within the legal City Limits of City of Sebastian, FL; and must not exceed 80% of the Median Family Income (MFI) for the area, as determined by the 2020 Adjusted HOME Income Limits determined by the Department of Housing and Urban Development.